js-jslog/harpguru-scripts/richters-other-56-positions.md

 2. A V chord triad in the lower register
 3. A full scale available in the middle and upper register (with a compromise being made on the 10 hole to prioritise the I chord triad over the availability of the 7th scale degree)

-That's all they had in mind, and that's all they needed to play absolutely banging German folk music at the time, which was in the Major or Ionian mode.
+That's all they had in mind, and that's all they needed to play the absolutely banging Major mode German folk music of the time.

 # The revelation

+And this is where history & context play their role.

-If the music they had been playing were in the Dorian mode then most likely they would have created this, where they achieve 3 things:
+If the music they had been playing were in the Dorian mode rather than the Ionian mode then most likely they would have created this instead, where they achieve 3 things:

 1. A constantly available I chord triad, all the way along the blow row (which is now a minor triad as is appropriate for the Dorian mode)
 2. A V chord triad in the lower register (which is also a minor triad because the 5, 7b & 2 of the C Dorian scale is a G minor triad)